-- The Bible is foundational to our faith as it is the inspired word of God, containing everything necessary for salvation through Christ.
+The Bible is foundational to our faith.
+It is the inspired word of God, containing everything necessary for salvation through Christ.
 As we study the Holy Scriptures, privately or together, the Holy Spirit helps us relate these ancient texts to life’s present realities.